nonbeing/mysqlclient-python3-aws-lambda/README.md

 `mysqlclient` is usually the first choice for connecting to a MySQL database in Python because of its top-notch performance in most use-cases.

 However, since it is a thin wrapper on a C-implementation, it has dependencies on a `libmysqlclient.so` binary, and is thus not a "pure-python" implementation.
-The binary it depends on, unfortunately introduces platform-specific dependencies.
+The binary it depends on, unfortunately, introduces platform-specific dependencies.
 For example, you can't use `mysqlclient` on AWS Lambda with a binary compiled for another platform such as Mac OS.
 The `libmysqlclient.so` for AWS Lambda needs to be compatible with the specific `Amazon Linux 2` environment that AWS Lambda runs in, and this can be tedious to get right.

 Therefore, it is non-trivial to use `mysqlclient` in AWS Lambda Python code, especially when you want to deploy it in an [AWS Lambda Layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).